Mis-Sold Car Finance Claims

 Contact Us Now To Claim

-These rulings, combined with a discernible surge in complaints and data from the FOS indicating a substantial uptake in car finance complaints, have propelled the FCA into launching a meticulous 37-week investigation.
-This investigation not only aims to scrutinize potential widespread misconduct but also holds the promise of securing compensation for consumers who might have been adversely affected.
+These rulings, combined with a discernible surge in complaints and data from the FOS indicating a substantial uptake in car finance complaints, have propelled the FCA into launching a meticulous investigation.
+This investigation not only aims to scrutinise potential widespread misconduct but also promises to secure compensation for consumers who might have been adversely affected.
 The unfolding scenario underscores the pressing need for greater transparency and fair practices within the car finance industry.

 The spike in complaints can be partly attributed to claims management companies seeking new avenues following the Payment Protection Insurance (PPI) mis-selling scandal.
-The FCA’s proactive approach in anticipation of discovering possible misconduct demonstrates a commitment to safeguarding consumer rights in the realm of car finance.
+The FCA’s proactive approach in anticipation of discovering possible misconduct demonstrates a commitment to safeguarding consumer rights in car finance.

 The FCA seems quietly confident that it will find evidence of wrongdoing, as documented by a quote from the body’s Chief Executive.
-While delivering a speech at the Morgan Stanley European Financials Conference, hosted in London, Nikhil Rathi (FCA Chief Executive) mentioned the mis-sold car finance case.
-Rathi said that the agency intends to achieve “earlier clarity” than past redress cases by adopting a proactive approach to “thoroughly understand the problem.”
+While delivering a speech at the Morgan Stanley European Financials Conference hosted in London, Nikhil Rathi (FCA Chief Executive) mentioned the mis-sold car finance case.
+Rathi said the agency intends to achieve “earlier clarity” than past redress cases by adopting a proactive approach to “thoroughly understand the problem.”
 Most interestingly, he said that “while certainty is not something I can provide today, and I cannot prejudge what we might find, I can say in my view it is improbable we will find nothing to report as we look at historic motor finance sales.”
-The fact that the Chief Executive personally believes it ‘improbable’ the FCA will find nothing to report suggests we’re likely heading for a redress scheme when the agency concludes its investigation in September.

-What The FOS Will Look at to Make a Claim
+What Will Be Needed to Make a Claim

 How to Claim for Mis-Sold Car Finance

-We can help you every step of the way, from submitting a claim against the loan company and thereafter through FOS.
+We can help you every step of the way, from submitting a claim against the loan company and thereafter through the Financial Ombudsman Service (FOS).
 We do charge for this service in the event that we win.
 If we do not obtain any money, you pay nothing.
-However, we must advise that FOS undertake their own free scheme, so if you feel you can claim directly yourself and have the time, then you should take up that service.
+However, we must advise that the FOS undertake their own free scheme, so if you feel you can claim directly yourself and have the time, then you should take up that service.

 To file a claim for a mis-sold car loan, the process typically involves the following steps: